-Between higher interest rates and growing debt levels, total interest payments have risen rapidly and now exceed the amount spent on the (previously) largest portion of the U.S. federal budget: defense.
-As interest payments mount, the U.S. may be forced to reduce its spending (fiscal austerity) or raise revenue (taxes) to pay down debt, or pursue higher growth (and higher inflation) policies to reduce debt burden in real terms.
+• Between higher interest rates and growing debt levels, total interest payments have risen rapidly in the past few years and now exceed the amount spent on the (previously) largest portion of the U.S. federal budget: defense.
+As interest payments mount, the U.S. may be forced to reduce its spending (fiscal austerity) or raise revenue (taxes) to pay down debt, or to pursue higher growth (and higher inflation) policies to reduce debt burden in real terms.